francosbenitez/mepc-app/README.md

 _Website of the Movimiento Estudiantil por la Psicología Científica (MEPC)_

-- It uses an API which can be found on [this other repository](https://github.com/francosbenitez/mepc-backend).
+- It uses an API which can be found on <a href="https://github.com/francosbenitez/mepc-backend" target="_blank">this other repository</a>.

 ## Code and Resources Used